cosmo3769/mobileNet_node_terminal/README.md

 2.start adding code in classify.js.

-3.This code here is to add the libraries.
+3.This code here will add the required libraries.

 ```
 const tf = require('@tensorflow/tfjs');